 The first phase of the response (as described in the previous section) helps the baby react to an unpleasant stimuli.
-The second phase helps them cling to whatever is close, such as their mother, as a way to protect themselves from falling.
+The second phase helps them cling to whatever is close, on many occasions their mother, as a way to protect themselves from falling.

 Triggers of Moro Reflex

 Moro reflex is triggered by any sudden changes in sensual stimulation.
-There are many such triggers, but the major ones are:
+There are many such triggers, but the common ones are:

 1) A loud noise.